LimeLime scootermicromobilitye-scootershared mobility

 Complete deduction checklist, IRS mileage guide, and quarterly tax calendar for 11 platforms.

-Bottom line up front: Lime scooters work through a four-part system most riders never see: a GPS-connected electric scooter that riders unlock via the Lime app, a fleet of independent contractors (called "juicers") who collect low-battery scooters at night and charge them at home, a deployment system that places charged scooters at high-demand morning locations, and a maintenance pipeline that swaps batteries and replaces parts.
+Bottom line up front: Lime scooters work through a four-part system most riders never see: a GPS-connected electric scooter that riders unlock via the Lime app, a fleet of independent contractors and the operators they contract with, who swap depleted batteries in the field, a deployment system that places charged scooters at high-demand morning locations, and a maintenance pipeline that swaps batteries and replaces parts.
 This guide explains each part of the system in plain English, written from someone who actively works the juicer side of it.

 What Is Lime, Exactly?